Ninjastrike/SOC-Log-Analysis/ssh-brute-force-splunk/README.md

 * `SSH-2.0-Nmap-SSH2-Hostkey`
 * `SSH-1.5-NmapNSE_1.0`

-confirms the use of automated tools for reconnaissance.
+This strongly suggests the activity is automated and likely part of reconnaissance or attack preparation.

 ---